Feed-in tariffs (FITs) toolkit

-A guide to PLC Environment's materials on feed-in tariffs (FITs).
-FITs consist of guaranteed payments, for a fixed period of time, to generators of low-carbon electricity on a small scale.
+A guide to Practical Law Environment's materials on feed-in tariffs (FITs), which are guaranteed payments, for a fixed period of time, to generators of low-carbon electricity on a small scale.

 This toolkit gathers together the key materials produced by PLC on feed-in tariffs (FITs).